-Criteria 1 was that these need to be safe, reliable companies with a decent dividend history that weren’t showing any short term warning signs.
+Criteria 1 was that these need to be safe, reliable companies with a decent dividend history that weren’t showing any short-term warning signs.
 Now of course you can’t predict another event like covid19 in the next 5-10 years but I am about 90-95% sure they won’t cut their dividend of the ones I have selected in this portfolio.

-The second criteria was actually more important than the first and it was that Trading212 must have the company in the selection of companies.
+The second criterion was actually more important than the first and it was that Trading212 must have the company in the selection of companies.
 I was actually pleasantly surprised that almost all of the companies that I researched did actually appear in the available database of Trading212 stocks and ETFs.

 The Process of creating The (almost) Daily Dividend Portfolio